terralang/terra/api.md

     struct { field0 : type2 , ..., fieldN : typeN }

-Constructs a structural type.
-We use a [nominative](http://en.wikipedia.org/wiki/Nominative_type_system) type systems for structs, so each call to `struct` returns a unique type.
-Structs are the primary user-defined data-type.
-See [Structs](#structs) for more information.
+Constructs a user-defined type, or exotype.
+Each call to `struct` creates a unique type since we use a [nominative](http://en.wikipedia.org/wiki/Nominative_type_system) type systems.
+See [Exotypes](#exotypes_structs) for more information.

 ---